Surge Protection Devices are used for electric power supply networks

 If L1+L2+L3 = 50 cm, and the wave is 8/20 μs with an amplitude of 8 kA, the voltage across the equipment terminals will be Up + 500 V.

-Figure J39a below shows how to connect a SPD in plastic enclosure.
+Figure J39a below shows how to connect an SPD in the plastic enclosure.

 In the case of a switchgear assembly in a metallic enclosure, it may be wise to connect the SPD directly to the metallic enclosure, with the enclosure being used as a protective conductor (see Fig. J39b).